FedericoSerafini/HLS-CNN/README.md

 [C](Code/C):

-4.  replication of the network in C (using weights generated before).
+4.  replication of the trained network in C (using previously-generated headers).

 [Vitis HLS](Code/Vitis-HLS):